On this page:

 »

 Using «» can “armor” a shrubbery for transport from one context to another where its line breaks or indentation might get mangled.
-For example, an editor might offer an operation to armor a range of text in perparation for moving or copying the text, and then it can be properly indentend in its destination before unmarmoring.
+For example, an editor might offer an operation to armor a range of text in preparation for moving or copying the text, and then it can be properly indentend in its destination before unmarmoring.
 Along similar lines, when writing code as data to be read back later, it’s easy for a printer to insert explicit «».

 In rare cases, a programmer might write «» directly.
 Although many shrubbery forms can be written with :, |, and ; on a single line, as illustrated above, not all forms can be collapsed to a single line without extra delimiters.
 For example, these six groups are all different: